transientskp/old-aartfaac-imaging-pipeline/README.rst

 Data arriving from the correlator is ingested by the *server*.
-The server groups the data into "subbands", which consist of arbitrary (but see the `Current Limitations`_) groups of channels which will be processed together to form a single image.
+The server groups the data into "subbands", which consist of arbitrary (but see the Limitations_) groups of channels which will be processed together to form a single image.
 Each subband is processed independently of the others.

 One or more *pipelines* perform the flagging, calibration and imaging.
 When a